Ramanandi Sampradaya: Saints

 Saints Dhanna and Pipa were among the immediate disciples of Ramananda.
 Hymns written by them find mention in the Adi Granth, holy scripture of the Sikhs.
 Sects founded by saints Raidas, Sena and Maluk Das are also of a direct Ramanandi origin.

 The poet-saint Tulsidas, who composed the Ramcharitmanas, was a member of this sect.
 His writings are regarded to have made Vishnu and Shiva devotees of each other and thereby bridged the gap between Vaishnavas and Shaivas.
 Because Tulsidas attempted to reconcile various theologies scholars like Ramchandra Shukla do not agree that he can be considered to be a Ramanandi exclusively.

 Some sources say Jayadeva, who composed the Gita Govinda, was also a member of this sect.
 Other sources classify Jayadeva simply as a Bengali Vaishnava.
 Jayadeva's verses also appear in the Adi Granth.

 Kabir was also disciple of Ramananda and part of Ramanandi Sampradaya, Kabir's disciples, Surat Gopal and Dharamdas also founded a separate sect that is now known as the Kabirpanthi.
 Compositions by Kabir are included in the Adi Granth, the holy scripture of the Sikhs.

-Another bhakti saint, Ravidas, who was also a disciple of Ramananda, followed Ramanandi Sampradaya and is the central figure of the Ravidassia religion.
+Another bhakti saint, Ravidas, who was also a disciple of Ramananda, followed Ramanandi Sampradaya.
 Ravidas's poetry features prominently in the Sikh scripture.

 Bhaktamal, a poem written c.
 1585 in Braj language, gives short biographies of more than 200 bhaktas.
 It was written by Nabha Dass, a saint belonging to the tradition of Ramananda.
 It also extols the piety of Ramanandi saint Bhagwan and miraculous powers of his disciple Narain, who founded the Ramanandi Vaishnav temple named Thakurdwara Bhagwan Narainji in Pandori dham in Gurdaspur, Punjab.